amnipriyasowrirajan/React_mini_projects/README.md

 A File Upload component for React that allows users to upload files from their local system.

 - onChange: (function) A callback function triggered when a file is selected.
 It receives the selected file(s) as an argument.

+# Quiz Component

+A Quiz component for React that allows users to take quizzes with multiple-choice questions.

+- questions: (array) An array of question objects containing the question, options, and the index of the correct answer.
+- onSubmit: (function) A callback function triggered when the quiz is submitted.
+It receives an array of objects representing the user's answers.

+# Nested Comments Component

+A Nested Comments component for React that allows users to create and display nested comment threads.

+- comments: (array) An array of comment objects representing the initial comments to display.
+- onCommentSubmit: (function) A callback function triggered when a new comment is submitted.
+It receives the new comment object as an argument